katja-cmd/katja-cmd.github.io/cmdline_course.md

 Main topics:
 * How to install and use Windos subsystem for Windows
-* Using command-line basic commands
+* Using command line basic commands
 * Using text editors in command line (Nano)
 * File formats (pdf, doc, jpeg, png, mp4)